Before and after: replacing the paper stick-up shade with a gathered French door curtain!

-It might seem odd to have a glass door on the powder room but I found 5 sets of salvage doors and used them to age the house.
-The one for the powder room still had the old brass curtain rods and brackets for curtains intact.
-I carefully removed the hardware then spent several weeks hand-scraping the paint.
-I purposely left it chippy and didn’t fill any of the old bracket holes since they would go back on.
-The side of the door facing into our hallway [top, left] is white with some old awning green showing through.
-Inside, the door is an odd, pale seafoam green [top, right].
+It might seem odd to have a glass door on the powder room but that’s what I have.
+I found 5 sets of salvage doors and used them throughout the house, including the downstairs guest bath because I knew I could make a french door curtain to insure privacy.
+The old doors are fir and had been removed from a 1920s house.
+The one on the powder room still had the original brass curtain rods and brackets for curtains intact.
+I removed and kept hardware from all the doors when I restored them by hand-scraping the loose paint.
+I wanted their age and patina to show and I didn’t fill any of the old bracket holes since I felt they are part of the look.
+The side of the door facing into our hallway is white with some old awning green showing through.
+Inside, the door is a different color.

-To give the powder room privacy, I threw up an EZ shade and secured it to the top of the door with blue painter’s tape.
-Along the way, I found a lovely jacquard-stripe ivory cotton curtain fabric at a Scalamandre remnant sale but by the time I got around to making the curtain two weeks ago, I was horrified to realize that the EZ shade was 6 or 7 years old!
-Since we had only been using the house half the year, other pursuits had siphoned my attention.
+To give the powder room privacy, I threw up a $5 pleated paper stick-up Redi Shade I found at Home Depot and secured it to the top of the door with blue painter’s tape.
+By the time I found real fabric for the shade –a jacquard-stripe ivory cotton at a Scalamandre remnant sale — I was horrified to realize that the paper shade was 6 or 7 years old.
+Since we had only been using the house on weekends, the door shade hadn’t been a priority.

 After the Noxon rub-down, the brackets, sleeves and screws got a mineral spirits soak to finish the cleaning.